Jeannine R. Perry, PhD, Dean of Graduate and Professional Studies

 Kathy E. K. Charleston, MS, Assistant Dean for Graduate Studies

 Julienne M. Boone, Director, Graduate Admissions and Recruitment

 A senior at Longwood University may take up to six (6) hours of graduate credit that may be counted towards the graduate degree and electives in the undergraduate degree.
 Such credit may be earned only in 500-level courses and, if it meets course requirements for the degree, may be counted toward a master’s degree.
-The senior must have an overall GPA that meets the minimum GPA required for admission to the graduate program offering the course.
-Permission is required from the department chair of their major, graduate program director, and the Graduate Dean through submission of the Permission for Seniors to Take Graduate Courses form.
-Once approval has been confirmed by the College of Graduate and Professional Studies, the Registrar and the student will be notified.
+The senior must have an overall GPA that meets the minimum GPA required for admission to the graduate program which offers the course and must receive permission from the department chair of their major and then the Dean of the College of Graduate and Professional Studies.
+In any case where an undergraduate student is registered for a 500-level course that is to be applied to a graduate degree, the Dean of the College of Graduate and Professional Studies must notify the Office of the Registrar of this designation.

 For further information regarding admission to the graduate program, contact the College of Graduate and Professional Studies, Longwood University, 201 High Street, Farmville, Virginia 23909; (434) 395-2380 or firstname.lastname@example.org or visit the web site at www.longwood.edu/graduatestudies.
 Individual program specific requirements for admission are outlined in more detail in the Graduate Catalog and on the website.